 Date of Web Publication

 How to cite this article: Rao P B, Bellapukonda S, Rout SK, Singamsetty R. Agenesis of vocal cords in a child diagnosed with Cornelia de Lange syndrome: Time to relook or “time will tell”.
 Saudi J Anaesth 2020;14:136-7

 How to cite this URL: Rao P B, Bellapukonda S, Rout SK, Singamsetty R. Agenesis of vocal cords in a child diagnosed with Cornelia de Lange syndrome: Time to relook or “time will tell”.
 Saudi J Anaesth [serial online] 2020 [cited 2021 Jul 31];14:136-7.
-Available from: http://www.saudija.org/text.asp?2020/14/1/136/275122
+Available from: https://www.saudija.org/text.asp?2020/14/1/136/275122

 The vocal cords assist in phonation and help in preventing aspiration.
 These are the landmark for identification of tracheal opening while attempting intubation.
 Inability to visualize the vocal cords in a child with difficult airway can be a nightmare for the anesthesiologists.
 We discuss this interesting finding in a child with facial features of Cornelia de Lange sequence posted for cleft palate repair.